 Before communion, the priest will hold up the host and say ‘The Body of Christ’, to which everyone will respond ‘Amen’.
 The same with the chalice – ‘The Blood of Christ’, ‘Amen’.
 After the priest has taken Holy Communion himself he will purify the vessels then sanitise his hands before giving communion to the people.
 Stewards will direct people to come up one row at a time.
 Please wait until they do this.
 Communion will be given from the usual place, in front of the votive candle stand, but there will be a table between the people and priest to ensure social distancing.
 Please receive communion on the hand and standing.
 Extend your arms as far as possible to receive.
 Return to your bench, then the stewards will usher forward those in the next bench.

 At the end of Mass, please leave as quickly as possible.
 New offertory envelopes are available and can be given out at this point.
 Please do not take your own, but give your name to a steward and they will give the box to you.
 Please take your newsletter away with you.
 Do not leave it in the church or the porch.
 Sanitise your hands again before you leave.
 As soon as everyone has gone, the church will be locked and the stewards will clean the church ready for re-opening for private prayer in the afternoon.
-This period will be reduced to two hours only – 2-4pm – as this seems to be the busiest time and many will now be coming to Mass.

 Please also be aware that toilet facilities will not be available in the church for the time being.